codatio/codat-docs/docs/integrations/accounting/quickbooksonline/accounting-quickbooksonline.md

 For more details about the supported data types and operations, see [QuickBooks Online integration reference](/integrations/accounting/quickbooksonline/quickbooks-online-integration-reference).

 :::tip Supplemental data
-This integration supports the ability to fetch or create additional fields within our standard data types.
+This integration supports the ability to include additional fields within our standard data types when fetching, creating or updating records.
 Read more about [supplemental data](/using-the-api/supplemental-data/overview) and how you can pull it for this integration.
 :::

 ## Set up the integration